ElectronicRave/RP-Launcher/README.md

 Note:
 - If you write the name of the game or program and press "enter" on the virtual keyboard it will show the corresponding items.
 - If you want to search the entire system, click (All) and search again.
-- If you press the back button you will return to the home screen.
+- If you press the back button "B" you will return to the home screen.